Finding the Building Blocks: Identifying Parts

 Learning Goals

-- Learn how to identify the key parts of a system
+- Confidently identify the key parts of any software system

 Level 1: Person (Users, stakeholders)